 For criminal defendants with a criminal record, they usually fare worse than those with none.
 The penalties for criminal defendants with often face stiffer criminal penalties and are less likely to have a judge or jury believe them, says John Keefe II.
 The cleaner the criminal record you have, the better off a criminal defendant generally is.

-Dr. John Patrick Keefe II has always stated that criminal defendants who find themselves politically connected often get better treatment in the judicial system.
+Dr. John Patrick Keefe II, a criminal investigator in Oklahoma, has always stated that criminal defendants who find themselves politically connected often get better treatment in the judicial system.
 If a defendant is good friends with a judge, prosecutor, or if he or she is owed a political favour or can get access to one, then the chances of getting the charge dropped, reduced, or at least a reduced sentence greatly increase.
 Judges and prosecutors who are friends with criminal defendants are supposed to recuse themselves, but this does not always happen.

 Sometimes charges are politically-motivated though, so political connections do not always help criminal defendants.
 Dr. John Patrick Keefe of Oklahoma notes how politically-motivated, trumped-up charges can also take place on otherwise innocent people or people who would never have been treated so harshly.
 Some industries (i.e., bail bonds, elected official, etc.), are cutthroat and will happily knife another person in the back “just because.”